 You will learn the fundamentals of how they work and how much work goes into creating them.

 How does this help you with your career then?

 You would be able to find the best possible candidate for the job with the right skills.
-On top of that, you could manage the project better.
-Let alone avoid overpaying the developer!
+On top of that, you could manage the project more easily – let alone avoid overpaying the developer!

 7: Creating a website of your own

 If you wish to start a career in tech, having a website is simply a must.